Yeovil Driving Test Centre

 Getting to Yeovil

-The Yeovil DVSA practical driving test centre is located at Lufton Trading Estate, Lufton Way, Yeovil, Somerset BA22 8YP.
-To get there by car, take the A37 towards Yeovil and follow signs for Lufton Trading Estate.
-The centre is situated on an industrial estate, so keep an eye out for the DVSA signage as you navigate through the trading estate.
-The test centre has its own car park with designated bays for test candidates and their instructors, so parking is generally straightforward and free of charge.
+The DVSA practical driving test centre in Yeovil is located at Lufton Trading Estate, Lufton Way, Yeovil, Somerset BA22 8HJ.
+To reach the centre by car, take the A37 from either direction and follow signs for Lufton Trading Estate.
+The centre is situated within this industrial estate, so keep an eye out for DVSA signage once you enter the estate grounds.
+Free parking is available on-site in the centre's own car park, which has designated spaces for test candidates and accompanying drivers.

-When you arrive at the test centre, report to the reception area where staff will check you in for your test.
-You'll typically wait inside the building rather than in your car until your examiner calls your name.
-The centre is housed in a modern building on the trading estate, and facilities include toilets and a waiting area.
-Make sure you arrive at least 10 minutes before your appointment time with all required documents.
+When you arrive at the centre, report to the reception desk where staff will check you in for your test.
+You'll typically be asked to wait in the waiting area rather than staying in your car.
+The centre has standard facilities including toilets, and the car park operates on a straightforward entry system without barriers.
+Make sure you arrive at least 10 minutes before your test time to complete the check-in process without rushing.

 About Yeovil Test Centre